 The Ayush’s statement highlights the importance of both being able to enjoy the rapture in experience, but also the simple everydayness of activities.

 Dipesh, has also traveled abroad, but has limited travel experiences in Nepal, as he found that travel in Nepal compromised his independence: “I have traveled abroad, many times rather than in Nepal because transportation is one of the biggest problems because I cannot travel a long distance with my bike and I must have to use the assistance when I go outside Kathmandu, because most of the places are not accessible”.

-Dipesh spoke passionately about wanting to visit his own country and about his willingness to “accommodate as badly as [he] can in every place and [that he] loves the adventurous”.
+Dipesh spoke passionately about wanting to visit his own country and about his willingness to “accommodate as badly as can in every place and loves the adventurous”.
 He laconically observed, “I have also experienced traveling using the public bus as well…which is totally inaccessible for me.
 I can crawl a little bit.”
 His passion for traveling overcame even these indignities.
 While some individuals are still willing to travel even in such circumstances, many individuals would not want to adapt to inaccessible environments.

 Inclusive Tourism in Nepal